Insurgency in Sistan and Balochistan: History

+In December 2025, the People's Fighters Front (PFF) claimed responsibility for an attack on Iranian Revolutionary Guards Corps (IRGC) personnel, killing at least 3 people near Zahedan.
+In January 2026, during the Iranian protests, a PFF militant killed Mahmoud Haqiqat, the police chief of Iranshahr.
+During the 2026 Iran war, The PFF's Council of Scholars held Iran responsible for the war and vowed more conflicts against it.
+Later, Iranian security and military forces repeatedly clashed with PFF fighters in June and September 2026, resulting in casualties on both sides.

 Foreign involvement

 Role of Pakistan

-Pakistan is Iran's neighbour, sharing the borders of its Balochistan with Sistan and Baluchestan.
+Pakistan is Iran's neighbour, sharing the borders of its Balochistan with Sistan and Balochistan.
 Pakistan's Balochistan province is also suffering from low-level insurgency waged by terrorist and separatist militants against the government of Pakistan.
 These Pakistani Baloch terrorist and separatist militant groups are allied with Iranian Baloch groups.
 Iran and Pakistan historically have a strategic alliance fighting these groups.
 In February 2014 the two states signed a pact sharing responsibility for combating militants operating across the border.
 According to a former U.S. intelligence officer, Jundallah leader Abdolmalek Rigi was captured by Pakistani officials and delivered to Iran with U.S. support: "It doesn't matter what they say.
 They know the truth."